 Understanding Disputes in an Owners Corporation

-In a body corporate situation, disputes will usually either arise between unit owners, owner/owners and the body corporate or an owner/the body corporate and a neighbour.
+In a body corporate situation, disputes will usually either arise between unit owners themselves, within the body corporate committee or between an owner/s and their neighbour.
 The most common owner-to-owner disputes tend to be over noise, lack of appropriate maintenance of their own property or the use of common property (such as someone parking a car in the common area or someone else's private car space).
-Owner–body corporate disputes are commonly over maintenance issues or fees and body corporate to neighbour issues can be over anything from overhanging trees to construction noise.
+Committee disputes are commonly over long-term maintenance issues and fees, while owner/s to neighbour issues can be over anything from overhanging trees to construction noise.

 The First Steps